Rodaviva29/StripeCord/README.md

 - This is a dev branch, please don't use in production unless you know what you are doing.

+### 🧪 Beta Notes
+- Added numerous test scenarios to ensure system stability.
+- This is a **tested Beta Version**, not a full release.
+Breaking errors may occur.

+If anyone would like to help the project, I would be grateful if you could make pull requests on what I still have pending, to enrich this project.
+Any [Ko-Fis](https://ko-fi.com/rodaviva) given would be greatly welcome to allow me to continue to mantain this project development.

 ## 🛠 Changes & Improvements (v2.0)

 - **Configuration Updates**